Please use our International Form if you live outside of the U.S.

 The Global Leadership specialization can provide you with the skills needed to be an effective leader in the international landscape, particularly in developing regions.
 Examine models and frameworks for sustainability, gain tools and strategies for making timely decisions in complex circumstances, and learn how global leaders build capacity for change within communities.
 This specialization also enables you to participate in the creation of a strategic plan for an international public or nonprofit organization or for a US organization with a global focus.

 This sequence represents the minimum time to completion.
-Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate of the number of your transfer credits that Walden would accept, call an enrollment advisor at 855-646-5286.

-|Course Code||CRJS 8000||Course||Foundations of Doctoral Study||Credits||1|
+|Course Code||CRJS 8002||Course||Foundations of Doctoral Study||Credits||(3 cr.)|

-|Course Code||CRJS 8350||Course||History and Contemporary Issues in Criminal Justice||Credits||5|
+|Course Code||CRJS 8350||Course||History and Contemporary Issues in Criminal Justice||Credits||(5 cr.)|

 Students in this course are introduced to Walden University and to the requirements for successful participation in an online curriculum.
 Students work toward building a foundation for academic and professional success as a scholar-practitioner and social change agent.
 They assess the relationship of mission and vision to professional goals and develop a program of study and strategies for online success.
 Students also explore resources used throughout the program, such as the online Walden University Library.
 Students engage in course assignments focused on the practical application of professional writing, critical-thinking skills, and the promotion of professional and academic excellence as they relate to practice in public policy and administration.

-|Course Code||CRJS 8351||Course||Policy and Analysis in Criminal Justice Systems||Credits||5|
+|Course Code||CRJS 8351||Course||Policy and Analysis in Criminal Justice Systems||Credits||(5 cr.)|

-|Course Code||CRJS 8352||Course||Leadership: Putting Theory Into Practice in Criminal Justice Administration||Credits||5|
+|Course Code||CRJS 8352||Course||Leadership: Putting Theory into Practice in Criminal Justice Administration||Credits||(5 cr.)|

-|Course Code||CRJS 8137||Course||The Nature of Crime and Criminology||Credits||5|
+|Course Code||CRJS 8137||Course||The Nature of Crime and Criminology||Credits||(5 cr.)|

-|Course Code||RSCH 8110J||Course||Research Theory, Design, and Methods||Credits||5|
+|Course Code||RSCH 8110||Course||Research Theory, Design, and Methods||Credits||(5 cr.)|

-|Course Code||CRJS 8215||Course||Controversies in Criminal Justice||Credits||5|
+|Course Code||CRJS 8215||Course||Controversies in Criminal Justice||Credits||(5 cr.)|

-|Course Code||RSCH 8210J||Course||Quantitative Reasoning and Analysis||Credits||5|
+|Course Code||RSCH 8210||Course||Quantitative Reasoning and Analysis||Credits||(5 cr.)|

-|Course Code||CRJS 8217||Course||Technological Solutions and 21st-Century Crime||Credits||5|
+|Course Code||CRJS 8217||Course||Technological Solutions and 21st-Century Crime||Credits||(5 cr.)|

-|Course Code||RSCH 8310J||Course||Qualitative Reasoning and Analysis||Credits||5|
+|Course Code||RSCH 8310||Course||Qualitative Reasoning and Analysis||Credits||(5 cr.)|

-|Course Code||CRJS 8381||Course||Program Evaluation||Credits||5|
+|Course Code||CRJS 8381||Course||Program Evaluation||Credits||(5 cr.)|

-|Course Code||CRJS 8115||Course||Writing A Quality Prospectus||Credits||5|
+|Course Code||CRJS 8115||Course||Writing a Quality Prospectus||Credits||(5 cr.)|

 Advanced Quantitative Reasoning and Analysis